Instagram/LibCST/docs/source/matchers.rst

 ========

-Matchers are provided as a way of asking whether a particular LibCST node and its children match the a particular shape.
+Matchers are provided as a way of asking whether a particular LibCST node and its children match a particular shape.
 It is possible to write a visitor that tracks attributes using ``visit_<Node>`` methods.
 It is also possible to implement manual instance checking and traversal of a node's children.
 However, both are cumbersome to write and hard to understand.
 Matchers offer a more concise way of